What do adolescent girls think about contraceptives?

 We’ve recently entered the pilot phase in our programs and the results so far are very promising.
 At our 11 pilot sites in three countries, our activities are attracting girls between 15-19 years old (who are considered hard-to-reach) and achieving average contraceptive adoption rates of 28%-59%.

 In honor of World Contraception Day (September 26), we are sharing our Contraception Key Messages package on the A60 Learning Hub.
-These resources include contraception key messages and method descriptions, a discussion guide, counseling algorithm, decision tree, and PSI’s Choice Book.
+These resources include contraception key messages and method descriptions, a discussion guide, counseling algorithm, and PSI’s Choice Book.
 Check them out and share your thoughts in the comments below or via #adolescents360 and @adolescents360 on social media.

 By Tyler LePard, A360 Communications Consultant